The Most Common Injuries in Kickboxers and How You Can Prevent Them

 How to prevent?

-How do you prevent injuries in general?
+How to prevent injuries in general?

-In addition to focusing on specific injury prevention, it is important to follow some general rules to keep your body in top condition and prevent injuries:
+Besides focusing on specific injury prevention, it is important to follow some general rules to keep your body in top condition and prevent injuries:

 Conclusion